Arrange a callback

 What to do if you’re injured at a hotel?

 If you’re injured in a hotel and want to claim compensation you will need evidence to try and prove how you were injured and who was to blame.
-Your solicitor will help with the process but you could start by collecting:
+You can make a good start by

 As part of your free consultation, we’ll review any evidence you have.
 Also, if your claim is accepted, your solicitor will arrange for an independent medical assessment to be conducted as this can be a requirement in personal injury claims.
 Please call today if you’d like us to check any evidence you’ve secured so far.